Best Organic Mulches For Vegetable Gardens: Natural Choices For Your Home Garden

 You will want to be 100% certain that your grass has not been treated with any synthetic fertilizers or sprayed with synthetic herbicides like RoundUp, as this will damage your garden and potentially your health.

 Cover Crop Residue

-Cover crops are plants like peas and oats grown to enrich the soil and keep vacant garden plots covered during the off-season.
+Cover crops are plants like some pea varieties and oats grown to enrich the soil and keep vacant garden plots covered during the off-season.
 They are also a great placeholder for empty garden beds that you don’t plan to grow in during a particular season.
 Cover crops suppress weeds, feed soil microbes, and – once terminated – can be a great mulch!

 The key to mulching with cover crop residue is terminating them before they set seed.
 You can do this with a lawnmower, a weed whacker, or a scythe.
 My favorite summer cover crop is phacelia (a beautiful purple flower that bees love).
 It will die back at the first frost and leave behind a lovely fluffy mulch on your garden surface.

 A living mulch is the most eco-friendly permaculture-type method for mulching a garden.
 Living mulches are low-growing companion plants that grow between your crops without competing with them.
 One of my favorites is creeping thyme (not the bushy stand-up kind).
 Creeping thyme can be sown beneath strawberries, pumpkins, winter squash, or melons and will provide a lovely clean surface for fruit to rest on.

 You can also use direct-seeded leafy lettuce as a living mulch between larger veggies like broccoli and cabbage.